sarabenali88/IoT/docs/journal.md

 appointment that saves to the database, and you can see a list of the appointments that have been created.
 Sometimes it was difficult to add things to the js file, because it kept working and then it didn't, but I managed to fix everything by searching on Google.

+## 2024-03-11
+Today I learned how to laser cut a design that uses fingers, but it didn't go all too well.
+I have decided to work with wood and since we're not allowed to use any glue or tape or tools like that, I decided I wanted to add fingers to my design.
+I found a website that generated the design for me and I thought that I could use this, but the website generated a pyramid with all the sides looking the same.
+So, the fingers did not even fit in the other holes.
+I tried so many times to change the measurements, but everytime it didn't show the right design.
+I gave up and tried to make another design in the makers case.
+I do have a new design now, and I am going to try to cut it out next week.
+Next week, I really want to use the laser cut for the last time.